NrgXnat/oasis-scripts/README.md

 4. Create an empty directory in the same folder as your script and make a note of its name.
 This is the directory where your scan files will be downloaded to.

 5. Go into your command line.
 On Windows you can use a terminal system like [MobaXTerm](https://mobaxterm.mobatek.net/).
 If you're using a Mac you can use Terminal.
+Make sure you are **not** running the script while logged in as the root user.
 Change directories to the folder your scripts and empty folder are in using the `cd` command.

 6. Run the download_oasis_scans script using the following command: